Alcohol Counsellor in Eastbourne and Bexhill

 As an Integrated Counsellor, I use a variety of skills to help you explore and understand what's happening for you.
 These therapies include Solution Focused Brief Therapy and Cognitive Behaviour Therapy (CBT).
 I work as a counsellor in the alcohol and substance misuse counselling service for East Sussex.

 I run my private practice from two locations Stone Cross, Eastbourne and Bexhill.
-Further details can be found on my website where you can find about more about me and the services I offer.
-Should you have any questions, please do not hesitate to get in touch
+Further details can be found on my website where you can find more about me and the services I offer.
+Should you have any questions, please do not hesitate to get in touch we can discuss your needs and work out a plan to achieve them and how to proceed.

 My specialisms include: